-• section 17 of the Children Act 1989 to promote the welfare of a child in need of additional support, even if they are not suffering harm or are at immediate risk.
+- section 47 and section 44 of the Children Act 1989. - section 17 of the Children Act 1989 to promote the welfare of a child in need of additional support, even if they are not suffering harm or are at immediate risk.
 (Further information on legislation pertaining to this policy can be found in KCSIE: Part 2).